 Practitioners or students of manicuring must keep their work areas and instruments sanitized and in good working order at all time.
-Failure to do so exposes both the practitioner or student and client to the dangers of disease or injury caused by infected or malfunctioning equipment.
+Failure to do so exposes both the

 It is particularly important in light of the threat of AIDS and the fact that cosmetology involves work with instruments that practitioners and students maintain their implements in a clean and safe manner.
-Any blood drawn by a cut or scrape should never be touched
+Any blood drawn by a cut or scrape should never be touched by exposed flesh in the course of administering first aid, and the offending instrument should be thoroughly inspected, cleaned of nay body fluids and sanitized as soon as possible after the accident.